Common reasons for medical device recalls

 Certainly, we’ve seen several years of an increase in product recalls, including medical device recalls and PPE recalls.
 There are signs that increases in recalls related to the pandemic may be levelling out, as of mid-2022.
 Yet as with all things relating to the pandemic, unpredictability remains.

-Find out more about GMP compliance requirements in relation to medical device product recalls.
+Find out more about regulatory compliance requirements in relation to medical device product recalls.

 Visit the FDA’s list of Medicine Shortages.

-Review the Therapeutic Product Recalls (certificate GMP training course) available online.
+Review the Therapeutic Product Recalls (certificate training course) available online.

 Refer to the FDA medical device guidance publication: Software as a Medical Device (SAMD): Clinical Evaluation – Guidance for Industry and Food and Drug Administration Staff – published in 2017.